agmeadows/kickstarter-analysis/README.md

 1. Launching campaigns near the beginning or end of the year are very likely to fail.
 2. Campaigns launched between April and July have an average success rate of ~65%.
 This is a ~5% increase over the ~60% average during the other months of the year.
-3. May and June are the best months to launch a caimpaign and are the mostly likely to each their goal.
+3. May and June are the best months to launch a caimpaign and are the mostly likely to reach their goal.

 ### Analysis of Play Outcomes Based on Goals